braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/sendbird.md

 ![][10]

-### Step 2: Set up the Braze integration on Sendbird Dashboard
+### Step 2: Set up the Braze integration on Sendbird dashboard

 From **Sendbird Dashboard**, select your application, navigate to **Notifications > Integrations**, and click **Add** under the **Braze** section.
 Here, you will need your Braze REST API key and Braze REST endpoint.